gospacedev/luhn/README.md

 # luhn-formula
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.png?v=103)](https://opensource.org/licenses/mit-license.php)

-Luhn is a go module that uses the luhn aglorithm also known as Modulus 10 Algorithm to verify if a number is a luhn number
+Luhn Formula is a go module that uses the luhn aglorithm also known as Modulus 10 Algorithm to verify if a number is a luhn number

 ## Usage